 Cut the turkey breast horizontally into its thickest part; it should look like an open book.
 Cut it in half, so one split of the turkey breast is enough for 2 portions.

-Open the tenderloin to appear like a book and put it in between plastic wrap.
-With the help of meat mallet, pound the turkey breast lightly in order to even out its thickness.
+Open the tenderloin to appear like a book and put it in between plastic wraps.
+With the help of a meat mallet, pound the turkey breast lightly in order to even out its thickness.

-Form a log in waxed pepper and let it in the fridge until it’s ready for use.
-Grill the turkey breasts from 3 to 5 minutes on each side or grill the turkey breasts until they are ready.
-Top each breast with the garlic butter.
+Form a log-in waxed pepper and let it in the fridge until it’s ready for use.
+Grill the turkey breasts for 3 to 5 minutes on each side or grill the turkey breasts until they are ready.
+Top each breast with garlic butter.
 Serve and enjoy.

 These recipes above mentioned are a creative way to include turkey in our diet and make a healthy change once in a while.
 Eating different healthy meals lowers the possibility to reach for unhealthy food which will be bad for our blood glucose levels.